Kevger/draw_a_distinction/README.md

 by the distinction (inside and outside), it will be unmarked again unless you introduce another distinction there.
 ![the  mark](github_images/mark.jpeg)
-Everything is itself enclosed by an »unwritten cross«.
+Everything is on the most outer layer enclosed by an »unwritten cross«.
 You could see that as in this case the edge of the screen, of the computer or as the observer (who distinguishes himself at the same time) in whose perceptual space the distinctions are carried out.